Mennonite Church USA

-The Mennonite Church USA (MC USA) is an Anabaptist Christian denomination in the United States.
+The Mennonite Church USA (MC USA) is a Mennonite Christian denomination in the United States.
 Although the organization is a recent 2002 merger of the Mennonite Church and the General Conference Mennonite Church, the body has roots in the Radical Reformation of the 16th century.

-Total membership in Mennonite Church USA denominations decreased from about 133,000, before the merger in 1998, to a total membership of 120,381 in the Mennonite Church USA in 2001 and 78,892 members in 2016.
-In May 2021 the main page of their website stated a membership of about 62,000.
+According to a census published by the association in 2025, it would have 50,000 baptized members in 530 churches.

 History

 Mennonite Church (MC) (Mennonite General Conference and Mennonite General Assembly)

-Dutch and German immigrants from Krefeld, Germany, settled in Germantown, Pennsylvania, in 1683.
+The church has its origins in the establishment of the first Mennonite church by German migrants in Germantown, Philadelphia in 1683.
 Swiss Mennonites came to North America in the early part of the 18th century.
 Their first settlements were in Pennsylvania, then in Virginia and Ohio.
 These Swiss immigrants, combined with Dutch and German Mennonites and progressive Amish Mennonites who later united with them, until 2002 made up the largest body of Mennonites in North America (in the past often referred to as the "Old Mennonites").
 They formed regional conferences in the 18th century.
 As early as 1725, delegates from various Pennsylvania Mennonite settlements met to adopt the Dordrecht Confession of Faith as their official statement of faith.
 The "Old" Mennonite Church was marked by ties of communion, pulpit exchange, and common confession, rather than formal organizational ties.
 Many, but not all, of the conferences joined the North American conference, the Mennonite General Conference, in 1898.
 The Mennonite General Conference was reorganized in 1971 as the Mennonite General Assembly.
 The Mennonite General Assembly merged with the General Conference Mennonite Church in 2002.

 General Conference Mennonite Church (GCMC)

+Photograph of Mennonite General Conference (1927–1959), preserved at the Mennonite Church USA Archives in Goshen, Indiana.

 The General Conference Mennonite Church was an association of Mennonite congregations located in North America from 1860 to 2002.
 The conference was formed in 1860 by congregations in Iowa seeking to unite with like-minded Mennonites to pursue common goals such as higher education and mission work.
 The conference was especially attractive to recent Mennonite and Amish immigrants to North America and expanded considerably when thousands of Russian Mennonites arrived in North America starting in the 1870s.
 Conference offices were located in Winnipeg, Manitoba and North Newton, Kansas.
 The conference supported a seminary and several colleges.
 By the 1980s, there remained little difference between the General Conference Mennonite Church and many conferences in the Mennonite General Assembly.
 In the 1990s the conference had 64,431 members in 410 congregations in Canada, the United States and South America.